François Leclerc du Tremblay

 François Leclerc du Tremblay is the figure in black, depicted descending the staircase in this oil painting Éminence Grise (1873) by Jean-Léon Gérôme.

 François Leclerc du Tremblay (4 November 1577 – 17 December 1638), also known as Père Joseph, was a French Capuchin friar, confidant and agent of Cardinal Richelieu.
-He was the original éminence grise ("grey eminence")—the French term for a powerful advisor or decision-maker who operates secretly or unofficially.
+He was the original éminence grise ("gray eminence")—the French term for a powerful advisor or decisionmaker who operates secretly or unofficially.